 The rules you followed to make your print newsletter grab readers don’t work anymore.
-As we have transistorized to reading online, how we read as well as the time we are willing to give have changed.
+As we have transitioned to reading online, how we read and the time we are willing to give have changed.
 You need to change the way you present your communications to compete for attention.

 You Get 10 Seconds